MicrosoftDocs/ATADocs/ATPDocs/settings-about.md

 - Workspace ID
 - Workspace name

 This information can be helpful when troubleshooting issues and opening support tickets.
+Additionally, you can find the name of your instance (workspace) which is necessary for configuring your proxy or firewall.

 ## See also